Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 activate survey and execute

-After activating, fill out question 7 about watergymnastics and after submit you should see a resultscreen with a barchart and a link to download a pdf.
+After activating, fill out question 7 about watergymnastics and after submit you should see a resultscreen with dumped data and a barchart and a link to download a pdf.
+The barchart will not be styled the way it should.
+This is because there is a question called 'processingpopup', with javascript and css in it.
+This question creates a 'processing' popup after submitting.
+To fix this, you can go to the surve settings page and add 'processingpopup' to the 'Excluded questions' field.
+Save, and execute the survey again.
+Now the styling of the barchart is ok.

 ### Example explained